Updated: August 9, 2021

 After familiarizing yourself with how credit cards work and knowing exactly how you intend to use them, the next step is to collect information from banks and credit card companies.

 Start with your own bank.
-Then inquire in those which are convenient for you to go to because after all, you’ll be visiting them regularly to pay your bills.
+Then inquire about those which are convenient for you to go to because after all, you’ll be visiting them regularly to pay your bills.

 When researching information on the internet, make sure that you’re getting facts from an unbiased source.

-Additionally, when inquiring, make sure that you take note of all the fees, terms, conditions, and the benefits which the credit card company offers so you can easily compare your options.
+Additionally, when inquiring, make sure that you take note of all the fees, terms, conditions, and benefits that the credit card company offers so you can easily compare your options.

-To help you start with your research, here are some local credit cards that have “low” monthly interest rates:
+To help you start with your research, here are some local credit cards that have “low” monthly interest rates (as of 2019):

 - BPI Express Credit Classic – 2.75%